Machine learning essentially uses algorithms to create more accurate predictions. These algorithms can be:

 Supervised learning is further divided into two broad categories:

 - Classification.
 These algorithms respond to classification issues where the output component is categorical.
 Some examples of this are “yes or no” or “true or false.”
 An example of classification used in daily life is the filtering capabilities in email applications — choosing primary email box messages versus spam box messages.
-Some recognized classification algorithms include logistic regression algorithm, support vector machine algorithm, and random forest algorithm.
+Some recognized classification algorithms include the logistic regression algorithm, support vector machine algorithm, and random forest algorithm.

-Unsupervised learning
+Unsupervised learning.

 Unsupervised learning is used to analyze and cluster unlabeled datasets to find patterns without the need for human intervention.

 An unsupervised machine learning program will search for unlabeled data and find patterns that people aren’t looking for specifically.
 For example, an unsupervised machine learning program can identify primary client bases for an online store.
-Some known unsupervised learning approaches include nearest neighbor mapping and self-organizing maps.
+Some known unsupervised learning approaches include nearest-neighbor mapping and self-organizing maps.

 The advantage of unsupervised learning is its ability to find similarities and differences between groupings without human intervention.
 This algorithm can group unsorted datasets by patterns, differences, and similarities.